-- Section 2.B: Term of Charter: Unless terminated earlier pursuant to Section 1002.33, Florida Statutes, or upon the terms contained herein, this charter shall cover a term of 5 years commencing on July 1, 2019 and ending on June 30, 2024. - Section 2.B.1: Effective Date: This Charter shall become effective on July 1, 2019 or upon signing by both parties, whichever date is later. - Section 2.B.2: Start-Up Date: The initial start-up of the School shall be consistent with the beginning of the Sponsor's public school calendar for each school year.
+Section 2.B: Term of Charter: Unless terminated earlier pursuant to Section 1002.33, Florida Statutes, or upon the terms contained herein, this charter shall cover a term of 5 years commencing on July 1, 2020 and ending on June 30, 2025.

+Section 2.B.1: Effective Date: This Charter shall become effective on July 1, 2020 or upon signing by both parties, whichever date is later.

+Section 2.B.2: Start-Up Date: The initial start-up of the School shall be consistent with the beginning of the Sponsor's public school calendar for each school year.
 In all years of operation, the School will follow the public school calendar adopted by the Sponsor unless otherwise stated and approved in the Application (Appendix 1) or by an amendment to this Charter.
-The School shall provide instruction for at least one hundred eighty (180) school days or the number of days required by law for other public schools, and may provide instruction for additional days. - Section 2.B.3: Pre-Opening Deadline: The School shall be eligible to receive FTE funding from the Sponsor once it has secured and has provided to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority, but in no event shall such funds be disbursed to the School any earlier than July 1 of the school year in which the School will open.
-If the School has not secured and provided to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority no later than fifteen (15) calendar days prior to the opening of the School and the School has not exercised its right to a deferred opening, then this Charter will automatically expire without any notice, hearing, right to appeal or further action required of the Sponsor.
+The School shall provide instruction for at least one hundred eighty (180) school days or the number of days required by law for other public schools and may provide instruction for additional days.

+Section 2.B.3: Pre-Opening Deadline: The School shall be eligible to receive FTE funding from the Sponsor once it has secured and has provided to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority, but in no event shall such funds be disbursed to the School any earlier than July 1 of the school year in which the School will open.
+If the School has not secured and provided to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority no later than fifteen (15) calendar days prior to the opening of the School, then this Charter will automatically expire without any notice, hearing, right to appeal or further action required of the Sponsor.
 If the School has not already utilized a planning year with regard to its approved application, the first year of this Charter shall automatically be a planning year if the School has not secured and provided to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority no later than fifteen (15) calendar days prior to the opening of the School.
 The School shall not be entitled to enroll any students during a planning year and shall not be eligible to receive any FTE funding from the Sponsor during such planning year.
-If the School has already utilized a planning year subsequent to approval of its application and thereafter fails to (1) exercise its right of deferral, or (2) secure and provide to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority no later than fifteen (15) calendar days prior to the opening of the School, this Charter shall automatically expire without any notice hearing, right to appeal or further action required of the Sponsor. - Section 2.B.4: Charter Modification: This Charter may be modified during its term by mutual agreement of the parties, provided such modifications are agreed to in writing and executed by both parties.
+If the School has already utilized a planning year subsequent to approval of its application and thereafter fails to secure and provide to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority no later than fifteen (15) calendar days prior to the opening of the School, this Charter shall automatically expire without any notice hearing, right to appeal or further action required of the Sponsor.
+If the School automatically uses a planning year in the first year of the term of this Agreement pursuant to this section, the School shall secure and provide to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority no later than May 1 prior to the start of the school year following the conclusion of the planning year.

+Section 2.B.4: Charter Modification: This Charter may be modified during its term by mutual agreement of the parties, provided such modifications are agreed to in writing and executed by both parties.
 Alteration of the grade levels served will require approval of a subsequent or supplemental charter school application to serve those additional grades.

 Furthermore, no modifications may alter student eligibility for enrollment except as permitted by applicable law.